-My first career was as a Health and Fitness Instructor for one of the first Corporate Wellness Programs in the nation.
+My first career was as a Health and Fitness Specialist for one of the first Corporate Wellness Programs in the nation.
 Although I enjoyed my role immensely, I often felt that something was missing, that of the mental, emotional and spiritual aspects of growth and lifestyle change.
 This led me to seek a Master’s Degree in Counseling, with a minor in Employee Assistance Programs.
-My traditional graduate studies provided me with a strong foundation with which to build upon as I began working with clients, first in hospital settings and later in private practice.
-I have been in private practice for over twenty years.
+My traditional graduate studies provided me with a strong foundation to build upon as I began working with clients, first in hospital EAPs and later in private practice.
+I have been in private practice for nearly twenty-five years.

 In my post-graduate studies, I have had the opportunity to learn from some really great teachers.
 In the early nineties, I was introduced to Hypnosis as a therapeutic tool and found that it shortened the length of time needed for change and growth.
 In a three-year training program with The Gestalt Institute of Georgia, I studied Gestalt psychotherapy, which relies upon the importance of present-moment awareness, attunement to the body and the breath, and provides a way of being authentic, among other things.
 Clients are relieved to find that in the Gestalt approach there are no “shoulds;” this helps them learn to accept and value themselves.
 The Gestalt view that people are endlessly remaking or discovering themselves is a basic belief that I hold in my own life.